 - Want a custom trip tailored exactly to your needs?
 We are pleased to also offer a custom service for planning your Alberta vacation.

-Banff is a small town, and if you stay near the center, you can access a lot on foot.
-But there is also so much to see in the surrounding area that you want to be sure to have your transportation options figured out in order to plan accordingly!
+Banff is a small town; you can access a lot on foot if you stay near the center.
+But there is also so much to see in the surrounding area that you want to be sure to have your transportation options figured out to plan accordingly!

 Transit: Roam Transit will get you around the towns of Banff, Canmore, and Lake Louise.
-It’s important to know the differences between the routes you’re taking – some require local fare and some require regional fare.
+It’s essential to know the differences between the routes you’re taking – some require local fare, and some require regional fare.
 Check their website for current fares, routes, and schedules.

 Shuttles: Don’t have access to a car but want to see the sites?
 Don’t stress!
 Most attractions have shuttles that make travel easy.
 Here are some of the most popular ones: